-In August 2017, Kaleb Crook was born unexpectedly at home and just didn’t breathe.
+In August 2017, Kaleb, from Leicester, was born unexpectedly at home and just didn’t breathe.

 He was rushed by ambulance to hospital but despite all of the efforts of the hospital team to resuscitate him quickly, he was left with a catastrophic brain injury and was reliant on a ventilator.
 His parents, Becki and Phil, were told that he would die and it was time to say their goodbyes.